Topology of the octonionic flag manifold: Introduction

-The last main result of the paper concerns the $M$-equivariant $K$-theory ring of $Fl(\O)$.
-By the ``equivariant $K$-theory ring" of a $M$-space we always mean the Grothendieck group of all topological $M$-equivariant complex vector bundles over that space, with the multiplication induced by the tensor product (for more details, we refer the reader to \cite{Se}).
-To describe this ring for $Fl(\O)$, we need some information about the (complex) representation ring $R[M]$ of $M$.
-It is known (see for instance \cite{Ad}) that the ring $R[Spin(8)]$ is the polynomial ring generated over $\bZ$ by $X_1, X_2, X_3, X_4$, which are as follows: the two complex half-spin representations, the canonical representation of $SO(8)$ on $\bC^8$ composed with the covering $Spin(8)\to SO(8)$, and the complexified adjoint action.
-Our result is a Goresky-Kottwitz-MacPherson type description of the ring $K_M(Fl(\O))$.
+The last main result of the paper concerns the $M$-equivariant $K$-theory ring of ${\rm Fl}(\O)$.
+By the ``equivariant $K$-theory ring" of an $M$-space we always mean the Grothendieck group of all topological $M$-equivariant complex vector bundles over that space, with the multiplication induced by the tensor product (for more details, we refer to \cite{Se}).
+To describe this ring for ${\rm Fl}(\O)$, we need some information about the (complex) representation ring $R[M]$ of $M$.
+It is known (see for instance \cite{Ad}) that the ring $R[{\rm Spin}(8)]$ is the polynomial ring generated over $\bZ$ by $X_1, X_2, X_3, X_4$, which are as follows: the canonical representation of ${\rm SO}(8)$ on $\bC^8$ composed with the covering ${\rm Spin}(8)\to {\rm SO}(8)$, the two complex half-{spin} representations, and the complexified adjoint action.
+Our result is a Goresky-Kottwitz-MacPherson type description of the ring $K_M({\rm Fl}(\O))$.

 \begin{theorem} The canonical homomorphism